 How fast is wireless charging on the iPhone SE?

-The iPhone SE 2 and iPhone SE 3 support wireless charging with a maximum power of 7.5 watts, which corresponds to Apple’s initial power level.
-Subsequent versions charge with a power of currently up to 15 watts.
+The iPhone SE 2 and SE 3 models charge at 7.5 watts, which is Apple’s standard starting power level.
+Later models may support up to 15 watts.

 Can I use any wireless charger for the iPhone SE?